Forest-Economics-Goettingen/woodValuationDE/README.md

 <a href="#tab1">Tab.
 1</a> lists the most important genera and species
 implemented.
 Most species are assigned to economic species groups for valuation.
-A list of available species codes, and their assignments to valuation groups is provided by:
+A list of available species codes, and their assignments to economic valuation groups is provided by:

 ``` r
 get_species_codes()